mpeedosk/nupuvere/README.md

 1. Open cmd
 2. Go to the project directory
 3. Pull the updates using `git pull`

-### Installing the project
+### Updating the project
 4. Install the dependencies `composer install`
+5. Update the dependencies `composer update`
-5. Populate the database `php artisan migrate:refresh --seed`
+6. Populate the database `php artisan migrate:refresh --seed`
-6. Launch the website `php artisan serve`
+7. Launch the website `php artisan serve`
-7. Open in your browser `http://localhost:8000`
+8. Open in your browser `http://localhost:8000`

 ###
 * You can log in with the username `user` and password `parool`
 * You can log in as admin with the username `admin` and password `parool`

+## Testing
+* Test can be run with the command `phpunit`

 ##License
 MIT License